nasa/cumulus/docs/workflows/input_output.md

 As of Cumulus > 1.15 and CMA > v1.1.1, configuration of the CMA is expected to be driven by AWS Step Function Parameters.

-Using the CMA package with the lambda by by any of the above mentioned methods (Manual, Kes, Lambda Layers) requires configuration for it's various features via a specific Step Function Parameters configuration format (see sample workflows in the [examples cumulus-tf source](https://github.com/nasa/cumulus/tree/master/example/cumulus-tf) for more examples):
+Using the CMA package with the Lambda by any of the above mentioned methods (Lambda Layers, manual) requires configuration for its various features via a specific Step Function Parameters configuration format (see sample workflows in the [examples cumulus-tf source](https://github.com/nasa/cumulus/tree/master/example/cumulus-tf) for more examples):

 ```json
   "cma": {